Archive for December, 2011

 Just as the court case Berezovsky vs Abramovitch gives an idea of Russia in the 90s, the Megafon cases have shown the craft of money laundering and other Russian operations during the first decade of this century.

 In 2004 Galmond’s company, IPOC, had to issue a guarantee to a Swiss court of $40m in one of the innumerable Megafon court cases.
 The court couldn’t accept the money without checking its origin.
-It didn’t quite trust the Erns & Young report IPOC provided and got a PwC accountant in London to scrutinise IPOC’s information.
+It didn’t quite trust the Ernst & Young report IPOC provided and got a PwC accountant in London to scrutinise IPOC’s information.
 The PwC accountant came to the conclusion that the intricate web of IPOC companies was sheltering a money-laundering scheme.

 This fascinating report, that I have read, is indeed a handbook for money laundering detection.
 It gives a careful description of signs of money laundering, describes both the general theory of money laundering and its practice in IPOC.
 A payment that to the untrained eye seems just a payment from one company to the other is something entirely different to the expert who uses Financial Action Task Force methodology.